TobiasRoland/100-examples-of-monads/JavaList.md

     .flatMap(Collection::stream)
     .forEach(...);
 ```
 Whoa!
 What's the deal with `Collection`, first of all?
-Well, it's just because `.flatMap` is defined on the `Collection` type.
-You could rewrite that as:
+Well, it's just because `.stream()` is defined on the `Collection` interface, and `List` implements `Collection`.
+So... you could rewrite that as:

 ```Java
 owners.stream()